What is the Best Floss for Kids to Use?

 Traditional Waxed Floss

 One of the most popular choices for floss is traditional waxed floss.
 Waxed dental floss contains a thin layer of wax on its surface, which helps make it easier to glide between your child’s teeth.
 The SuperMouth Hydroxamin with Flouride Mouth Floss is one of the best types of waxed floss for kids that comes in various fun flavors.
 It’s soft and gentle on the teeth and feels comfortable around your fingers.
-Furthermore, they have no PTFE (Teflon) or petroleum-based wax, they use a patented expanding technology to remove 40% more plaque, and they’re infused with all the key toothpaste ingredients.
+Furthermore, they have no PTFE (Teflon), a highly-toxic “forever chemical” or petroleum-based wax, a potential carcinogen & hormone disruptor.
+Instead, they use a patented expanding technology to remove 40% more plaque, and they’re infused with all the key toothpaste ingredients.

 Floss Picks

 Floss picks are another one of the best floss options for kids.
-It’s super convenient, as it comes as small, plastic sticks with a pre-stretched strand of floss on the end.
+They are super convenient, as they comes as small, plastic sticks with a pre-stretched strand of floss on the end.
 Floss picks are easy for children to hold and work around their mouths to clean their teeth.

 One of our recommendations for the best floss picks is the Superhero Flossers (96 count).
 These flossers come in three flavors and are designed for kids between 2 and 5.